Hugo ʕ•ᴥ•ʔ Bear Blog

 1.2.
 State-dependent operations

-An operation is said to be state-dependent when it can not be applied to the current state of an object if the object is in certain states (preconditions).
+2. You must ensure the thread can take actions to transition state.
+Actions mentioned here are these that only can be applied to the current state of an object if the object is in certain states (preconditions), what is deemed as state-dependent

 For example, if you call popElement() when a queue is empty in a single-threading environment, it will throw error.
-In multi-threading environment, however, if you dedicate a thread to wait there to popElement once a queue is not empty and do the task on that element, there is chance other threads will add an element to the queue, which turn the precondition to true.
+In multi-threading environment, however, if you dedicate a thread to wait there to popElement once a queue is not empty, there is chance other threads will add an element to the queue, which turn the precondition to true.
+In this case, if no thread bother to put elements into the queue, then deadlock will occur.
+Of course this is just a simple assumption, in a complex system, there is a chance you may miss fulling this condition so that all threads have the opportunity to run.

-In these cases, to make thread continue to run after a condition is met, we often:
+To make another thread continue to run after a condition is fulfilled by another thread, we often:

 2. Instance confinement